oussema-dev/video_annotation/README.md

 ## Getting Started

 ### Installation instructions
-Make sure you have conda installed and added to the path properly Before running the application, follow the next steps to create an environment using conda and install the required dependecies:
+Make sure you have conda installed and added to the path properly.
+Before running the application, follow the next steps to create an environment using conda and install the required dependecies:

 From the terminal, `cd` to `video_annotation`, then run the following commands: